K2302/MediaX/README.md

-This is the repository to contain Dapp Twitter Clone using React and Solidity
+This is the repository to contain Dapp Social media app using React and Solidity